emorynlp/align4d/README.md

 ## Installation

-To install **align4d**, you need to have Python version 3.10 or higher.
+To install **align4d**, you need to have Python version 3.10 or 3.11.
 Follow these steps:

 1. Open your terminal or command prompt.
 2. Type in the following command: `pip install align4d`